smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/local-data-area.md

 ```
 Step   String to send                                    F-Key    Description

-  10                                                              Include step(s) to navigate to IBM i
+  10                                                              Include step(s) to navigate to
-                                                                  command entry
+                                                                  IBM icommand entry

   20   CALL QCMD                                         ENTER    To reach a larger command entry
                                                                   display, it may be necessary to
                                                                   navigate to a plain IBM i Command
-                                                                  Entry display that will support the
+                                                                  Entry display that will support
-                                                                  F11 function key.
+                                                                  the F11 function key.

   30                                                     F11      Change command entry to full screen,
                                                                   supports 1024 characters

-  40   CHGDTAARA DTAARA(*LDA *ALL) VALUE('{ANYTOKEN}')   ENTER    See comments below about the token
+  40   CHGDTAARA DTAARA(*LDA *ALL)                       ENTER    See comments below about the token
-                                                                  {ANYTOKEN}
+       VALUE('{ANYTOKEN}')                                        {ANYTOKEN}

   50   DSPDTAARA DTAARA(*LDA) OUTPUT(*PRINT)~FE`         ENTER    This step is used just to prove the
                                                                   interactive job LDA content